zacker232423/webdev-mod1-eval/README.md

 ## Web Development Evaluation 001

 This repository contains the files and instructions for completing Web Development Evaluation 001.
-Follow the steps below to clone the repository and get started.
+Follow the steps below to fork and then clone the repository and get started.

 ### Prerequisites